Adventure Time: Other appearances

 A variety of officially licensed merchandise—including action figures, role-playing toys, bedding, dishware, and various other products—have been released.
 Since the dramatic increase in popularity of the series, many graphic T-shirts have been officially licensed through popular clothing retailers.
 Pendleton Ward hosted T-shirt designing contests on the websites of both We Love Fine and Threadless.
 Other shirts can be purchased directly from Cartoon Network's store.
-A collectible card game called Card Wars, inspired by the fourth-season episode of the same name, has been released.
+A collectible card game called Card Wars, inspired by the fourth-season episode of the same name, has also been released.
 On March 11, 2016, it was announced by Lego via Lego Ideas that an official Adventure Time Lego set from an idea by site user, aBetterMonkey, had met voting qualifications and was approved to be produced in cooperation with Cartoon Network.
 The set was released in January 2017.

 On July 21, 2013, Taiwan High Speed Rail and the Taiwan branch of Cartoon Network worked together on a project called "Cartoon Express" (歡樂卡通列車).
 The entire train was covered with characters from various Cartoon Network shows (including The Amazing World of Gumball, The Powerpuff Girls, Ben 10, and Regular Show), and the two sides of the train is painted with Finn and Jake respectively.
 Throughout the project, there were over 1,400 runs of the train and over 1.3 million passengers were transported.
 Near the end, the Taiwan High Speed Rail also sold postcards as souvenirs for sale since August 23, 2014, and the project eventually ended on September 9, 2014.
 In addition, Cartoon Network established a waterpark named Cartoon Network Amazone in Chonburi, Thailand; it opened on October 3, 2014.
 Promoting the waterpark, Thai Smile painted Finn, Jake, Princess Bubblegum and Marceline on the planes.